 - Needs waterproofing spray to be completely 100% waterproof

 Pros of Teepee Tents for Camping

 Back in the day, the traditional canvas teepee was had a skeleton of wooden poles that took a long time to set up and take down.
-However, with modern innovations, that minus has been corrected.
-Teepee tents of today was lightweight, portable, and quickly assembled.
-Some tent designs can be set up in under 10 minutes, which is ideal if you’re looking for fast shelter in inclement weather.
+However, with modern innovations, that minus has been corrected, so today you can also supply it with power by using a solar panel.